 We are externally managed pursuant to contractual arrangements with our Adviser and our Administrator.
 Our Adviser and Administrator employ all of our personnel and pay their payroll, benefits, and general expenses directly.
-On January 1, 2007, we entered into an advisory agreement with our Adviser, which we refer to as the Advisory Agreement, and an administration agreement with our Administrator, which we refer to as the Advisory Agreement.
+On January 1, 2007, we entered into an advisory agreement with our Adviser, or the Advisory Agreement, and an administration agreement with our Administrator, or the Administration Agreement.